pbrod/numdifftools/docs/src/derivest.rst

    given point.
 An even symmetry has the property that :math:`f(x) = f(-x)`.
 Likewise, an odd function expresses an odd symmetry, wherein :math:`f(x) = -f(-x)`.

+..
+[3] For practical purposes the maximum order of the derivative is between 4 and 10
+	depending on the function to differentiate and also the method used in the approximation.